Birinder1469/BirinderSingh_Blog/_posts/2020-09-25-BigData_ProcessingUsingSpark.md

 This time around in one of the projects we had to analyze the high frequency data and build a machine learning model pipeline.
 I started with a sample to understand the data structure.

-But soon I realized it was not going to be possible scale what I was doing on the entire dataset.
+But soon I realized it was not going to be possible to scale what I was doing on the entire dataset.
 Talking to my peers I came across Dask, an open source library for parallel computing written in Python and Koalas, which is the pandas DataFrame API for handling Big Data.
 Very recently Koalas has been highlighted as a good alternative to PySpark as there is no learning curve for the user if you already know pandas.
 Check: [Koalas - pandas API on Apache Spark](https://github.com/databricks/koalas).

-However in this blogpost I will share with you the working of PySpark and overview of the structure of the Spark architecture.
+In this blogpost I will take you through the Spark architecture to understand how is it able to handle big data processing and we will go through a used case together.
+I cannot discuss about the project that I was working on because of the client confidentiality but we can definitely play around with open source datasets :)
+That is the power of being the Data Science practitioner, nothing can stop you from learning if you want to.

+Lets dig into it.

 ![](../imgs/apache_spark.png)

-## Spark architecture
+## How is Spark handling big data processing?

+Traditionally when we were working only on our laptops we were limited to the storage capacity and the processing power as per the configuration of the laptop.

+Since the inception of cloud we are able to scale up our storage and processing and having second thoughts about upper limit on both is almost out of scope now.
+Be it Azure or AWS you just pay for as much as you want.

-## Used Case - Data loading, wrangling, ML model building and deploying
+## Used Case - Data loading, wrangling, ML model - build, evaluate and deploy